knownorigin/docs.knownorigin.io/docs/guide/joining-ko-as-an-artist.md

-# Joining KO as an Artist
+# Join as an Artist

 ## How to apply?